 Mutabal with spoon and hand

-Mutabal is a delicious Levantine eggplant and yogurt dip similar to baba ganoush but with a richer and creamier texture thanks to the yogurt.
+Mutabal is a delicious Levantine eggplant and yogurt dip similar to baba ganoush, but the yogurt gives it a richer and creamier texture.

 Chipotle Eggplant Dip